DELIVERY FROM £5.99 & FREE FOR ORDERS OVER £300

 15 Mar, 2022

-9 minutes
+Read Time: 9 minutes

 How to Use Ice Fountains at Your Venue: Tips and Safety

-Embellishing your desserts, drinks, and bottles with ice fountains is a sure-fire way to get a smile from your customers, clients, and guests.
+Embellishing your desserts, drinks, and bottles with ice fountains is a surefire way to get a smile from your customers, clients, and guests.
 We get it, you want to get the most out of each ice fountain reveal by stepping up the drama and performance.

-But let’s not forget what ice fountains are: fireworks, and they come many of the fire risks that other fireworks do.
+But let’s not forget what ice fountains are: fireworks, and they come with many of the fire risks that other fireworks do.
 Although ice fountain fireworks are designed to be used indoors, you should keep your guard up.
-Crowded spaces, drunk people, children, dogs, and poor preparation all present potential hazardous situations when using ice fountains indoors.
+Crowded spaces, drunk people, children, dogs, and poor preparation all present potentially hazardous situations when using ice fountains indoors.

 Ice fountains venue